 Thomas DangarThomas Dangar who was a brother of Henry, William and Richard Dangar, was the first proprietor /owner of the Golden Fleece Inn at St. Aubins, Scone.

 In the early days it was a coaching stop and later after the gold rush was probably well place to benefit from thousands heading north to the diggings.
 In 1844 the Royal Mail left Singleton and called at the Golden Fleece Inn every Tuesday, Thursday and Sunday morning at 4am before moving on to Richard Ward's Inn at Muswellbrook where passengers could partake of breakfast.
 From Singleton to Scone the fare was 16/- .

 Thomas GlanfieldIn 1845 Thomas Glanfield was running the Golden Fleece.
 He promised to provide the 'good English fare proverbially known on the Eastern and Western roads of Great Britain'.
 He provided wines and spirits of the finest vintage and both British and foreign champagne, London porter and a well supplied larder.
 Thomas Glanfield was later innkeeper at the Scone Inn.

 In 1847 the Golden Fleece, still owned by Thomas Dangar, was available for lease by contacting Henry Richards at 'Neotsfield' (Henry Dangar's Estate).
 Said to be in full trade and capable of doing a large amount of business, the Golden Fleece was advertised as a first rate business

-The license was transferred to Mr. Green previously from Sydney.
+The licence was transferred to Mr. Green previously from Sydney.

 Maitland Mercury 10 March 1847